mercadolibre/mesh/README.md

 - Run `npm install && bower install` in the command line to install project dependencies.
 - Run `gulp` to build dist files.
 - Run `gulp watch` to create a server in node and run the demo in the browser.
+- Run `gulp demo` to create a working demo of the component in a "demo" folder.
+- Run `gulp upload-demo` to automagically push last changes go the demo page in gh-pages branch.

 ## Use guide